-SEBI, vide its Circular dated 3rd November, 2021, as amended from time to time, had made it mandatory for holders of physical securities to furnish PAN, KYC and Nomination / Opt-out of Nomination details to avail any investor service.
-The timeline provided by SEBI to furnish / update the above details was 31st March, 2023, which has now been extended till 30th September, 2023.
-Folios wherein any one of the above-mentioned details are not registered by 1st October, 2023 shall be frozen.
-Members who are yet to update their KYC details are therefore urged to furnish PAN, KYC and Nomination/ opt out of Nomination by submitting the prescribed forms duly filled by email from their registered email id to info@unisec.in or by sending a physical copy of the prescribed forms duly filled and signed by the registered holders to M/s.
-Universal Capital Securities Private Limited at C-101, 247 Park, 1st Floor, LBS Road, Gandhi Nagar, Vikhroli (West), Mumbai- 400083.
-In accordance with the SEBI circular dated 16th March, 2023, the Company has sent out intimations to those Members, holding shares in physical form, whose folios are incomplete with PAN, KYC and / or Nomination details, requesting them to update the details so as to avoid freezing of the folios.
+As per circular issued by SEBI from time to time, it is mandatory for holders of physical securities to furnish PAN, KYC and Nomination / Opt-out of Nomination details to avail any investor service.
+Members holding securities in physical form, whose folio(s) do not have PAN, KYC or Nomination /opt out of Nomination, shall be eligible for dividend in respect of such folios, only through electronic mode with effect from 1st April, 2024.
+Members who are yet to update details in their physical folios are therefore urged to furnish PAN, KYC and Nomination/ opt out of Nomination by submitting the prescribed forms duly filled by email from their registered email id to rnt.helpdesk@linkintime.co.in or by sending a physical copy of the prescribed forms duly filled and signed by the registered holders to M/s.
+Link Intime India Private Limited at C-101, 247 Park, 1st Floor, LBS Road, Gandhi Nagar, Vikhroli (West), Mumbai- 400083.
+In accordance with the SEBI circular, the Company has sent / will be sending out intimations to those Members, holding shares in physical form, whose folios are incomplete with PAN, KYC and / or Nomination details, requesting them to update the details.